-Specified applicant may apply for allotment of PAN through a common application form notified by the Central Government
+1 Specified applicant may apply for allotment of PAN through a common application form notified by the Central Government

-- 7. Payment exceeding ₹ 50,000 to any mutual fund for purchase of its units. - Payment exceeding ₹ 50,000 to a company or an institution for acquiring debentures or bonds issued by - 9.
-Payment exceeding ₹ 50,000 to RBI for acquiring bonds issued by it. - 10.
-Deposit in cash exceeding ₹ 50,000 during any one day with a banking company or a co-operative bank - 11.
+- 2. Opening an account [other than a time-deposit and a Basic Savings Bank Deposit Account] with a banking company or a co-operative bank - 3.
+Making application for issue of a credit card or debit card. - 4.
+Opening of a demat account - 5.
+Payment in cash exceeding ₹ 50,000 to a hotel or restaurant against a bill or bills at any one time - 6.
+Payment in cash exceeding ₹ 50,000 in connection with travel to any foreign country or payment for purchase of any foreign currency at any one time - 7.
+Payment exceeding ₹ 50,000 to any mutual fund for purchase of its units. - 8.
+Payment exceeding ₹ 50,000 to a company or an institution for acquiring debentures or bonds issued by it - 9.
+Payment exceeding ₹ 50,000 to RBI for acquiring bonds issued by it. - 10. ^{}Deposit in cash exceeding ₹ 50,000 during any one day with a banking company or a co-operative bank - 11.
 Purchase of bank drafts or pay orders or banker's cheques from a banking company or a co-operative bank in cash for an amount exceeding ₹ 50,000 during any one day - 12.
 A time deposit of an amount exceeding ₹ 50,000 or aggregating to more than ₹ 5 lakh during a financial year with: (i) a banking company or a co-operative bank; or (ii) a Post Office; or (iii) a Nidhi referred to in section 406 of the Companies Act, 2013; or (iv) a non-banking financial company - 13.
 Payment in cash or by way of a bank draft or pay order or banker's cheque of an amount aggregating to more than ₹ 50,000 in a financial year for one or more pre-paid payment instruments, as defined in the policy guidelines for issuance and operation of pre-paid payment instruments issued by Reserve Bank of India u/s 18 of the Payment and Settlement Systems Act, 2007, to a banking company or a co-operative bank - 14.
 Payment aggregating to more than ₹ 50,000 in a financial year as life insurance premium to an insurer - 15.
 A contract for sale or purchase of securities (other than shares) where transaction value exceeds ₹1 lakh - 16.
 Sale or purchase, by any person, of shares of a company not listed in a recognised stock exchange where transaction value exceeds ₹ 1 lakh - 17.
-Sale or purchase of any immovable property where amount exceeds ₹ 10 lakh or stamp value exceeds ₹ 10 lakh - 18.
-Sale or purchase, by any person, of goods or services of any nature other than those specified above where transaction value exceeds ₹2 lakh
+"Sale or purchase of any immovable property where amount exceeds ₹ 10 lakh or stamp value exceeds ₹ 10 lakh - 18.
+Sale or purchase, by any person, of goods or services of any nature other than those specified above where transaction value exceeds ₹ 2 lakh